jiaweichiu/leonids/_posts/2018-11-11-consistency-models.md

 Unlike serializability which requires a total order, snapshot isolation only requires a partial order --- sub-operations in transactions may interleave in arbitrary ways as long as there are no conflicts between the transactions.

 Remark: If I were to build a database, I will probably go with this model as well.

+Most notable problem with snapshot isolation is *write skews*.
+Consider the following scenario:
+* Transaction 1 reads variable x.
+* Transaction 2 reads variable y.
+* Transaction 1 writes the value it read to y. (y <- x)
+* Transaction 2 writes the value it read to x. (x <- y)

+Both transactions have a consistent view of the database and their write set do not overlap.
+However, we see that the values of x, y have been swapped.
+Suppose we have serializability instead and say transaction 1 completes before transaction 2.
+Then everything would be set to the initial value of x.
+There will be no swapping.

+Various databases have some hacks around snapshot isolation to mitigate the problem of write skews.
+See for example Postgres' [Serializable Snapshot Isolation technique](https://drkp.net/papers/ssi-vldb12.pdf).

+# Read Committed (total available)

+For models like "snapshot isolation", total availability is still impossible (during network partition) because we need a snapshot which is consistent across the cluster of machines.
+To obtain total availability, we can consider the "read committed" model.

+The read committed model is a transactional multi-object model.
+All it says is that transactions cannot observe writes from other transactions which have not committed, i.e., no dirty reads.
+However, there is no constraint on the ordering.
+That means if transaction 1 commits a write to variable X and transaction 2 starts and reads variable X, then the value read by transaction 2 may not be the value written by transaction 1.
+(If we need to sync the new value of X across all machines, then we will lose availability during network partitions.)

+Read committed can be achieved by *locking* on each row / key.
+There are some obvious problems.
+Say we want to count rows which fulfills a certain predicate.
+As we scan through rows in a transaction, we lock and unlock row by row, while concurrent transactions may be changing other rows that are not locked.
+If a row somehow gets shifted after the scan pointer, then it gets counted twice.
+If a row gets shifted before the scan pointer, then it does not get counted.